 The following year, 1878, Phillips hooked on with one of the best of the many independent professional teams, the Forest City club of Cleveland.
 A right-handed hitter and thrower, he played in 65 of the team's 66 games and hit .296 to lead all regulars on the team.

 When the Cleveland club obtained a National League franchise in 1879, Phillips found himself in the major league.
-As the regular first baseman and backup catcher, Phillips hit NL pitching for a .271 batting and .425 slugging average, both tops on the team.
+As the regular first baseman and backup catcher, Phillips hit NL pitching for a .271 batting and .354 slugging average.
 The team, now called the Blues, finished sixth in an eight-team league.

 Cleveland's infield of the early Eighties, labeled the "Stonewall Infield," may have been the finest fielding unit of the era.
 In 1880 Jack Glasscock moved from second base to shortstop, where he became the slickest fielder of his era, and Fred Dunlap took over at second.
 Charles Faber rates that group the best double play combination of the nineteenth century (Faber, 50).
 Writing thirty years later, Al Spink remembered them as "perhaps the greatest infield ever known" (Spink, 196).
 They led the League in double plays in 1882 and fielding average in 1883.
 Phillips participated in more double plays than any other first baseman during Cleveland's first five years of NL play.